dickie10/QuantChallenge/README.md

 Following is a short exlainer of the supplied timeseries:

-- "Wind Day Ahead Forecast" gives the total forecasted amount of wind power expected to be produced at given quarter.
+- "Wind Day Ahead Forecast" gives the total forecasted amount of wind power expected to be produced in Germany at given quarter.
 The day-ahead forecast is available before the day-ahead auction takes place, so at d-1, before 12:00h.

-- "Wind Intraday Forecast" gives the total forecasted amount of wind power expected to be produced at given quarter.
+- "Wind Intraday Forecast" gives the total forecasted amount of wind power expected to be produced in Germany at given quarter.
 The intraday forecast is the last available forecast before the intraday markets close.

-- "PV Day Ahead Forecast" gives the total forecasted amount of PV power expected to be produced at given quarter.
+- "PV Day Ahead Forecast" gives the total forecasted amount of PV power expected to be produced in Germany at given quarter.
 The day-ahead forecast is available before the day-ahead auction takes place, so at d-1, before 12:00h.

-- "PV Intraday Forecast" gives the total forecasted amount of PV power expected to be produced at given quarter.
+- "PV Intraday Forecast" gives the total forecasted amount of PV power expected to be produced in Germany at given quarter.
 The intraday forecast is the last available forecast before the intraday markets close.

 - "Day Ahead price hourly" gives the realized prices on the Day-ahead auction for that hour.